rogeryeosgit/DevoProject/Notes.md

 - Add additional login methods (Google Sign-In, etc.)

-- Create Plans / Pick Plan / Update and DeletePlan (if owner) <---

-- Click into Plans to see verses for the month

 - Validation that verses chosen are selected after the previous verse

 - Allow journaling without passage?
 (ETWG, Prayer List, or Any other entries?)

 - Need to have feedback on Create Plan page if plan created is successful

-- Server side needs to check cookie for user validity
+- Server side needs to check cookie for user validity / need to check token for every modification of backend

 - Need to handle pagination for plans, in case too many plans get returned all at once in future

-- How to choose plans?

 - On plan deletion, need to ascertain there is a catch all for users who use the plan

-- need to check token for every modification of backend

-- When page is reloaded, userID is null, because only token and expiry are around long term.

 - Excessive checkAuth used.
 Need to figure out best practices.

+- Perhaps have a way to input plans using csv